Alloy Artifacts

 [Sanki 250mm Adjustable Wrench]

-The back side also has a forged-in "JAPAN" marking near the hanging hole.
+The back side also has a forged-in "JAPAN" marking near the hanging hole, with the text perpendicular to the axis of the wrench.

 The center inset provides a close-up of the jaw construction.
-Note the angled transition at the corner of the fixed jaw, and the corresponding angled inset on the moving jaw.
+Note the angled transition at the corner of the fixed jaw, and the corresponding angled inset on the moveable jaw.

 The overall length is 10.1 inches, and the maximum jaw opening is 1.2 inches.
 The finish is chrome plating.